nathanMcL/nathanMcL.github.io/ReadMe.md

 Contact
 ```

-And all the main content `Welcome` verbage...
+And all the main content `Welcome` verbiage...
 I will have to do this in a way that represents how the `Accessibility Tools` `(AT)` actully speak the textual content.<br>

 - However!
-I could just record/save the audio file from the `AT`.<br>
+I could record/save the audio file from the `AT`.<br>
     - Create an audio associated radial button that functions with the *tab* key.
 To *tab* through the different elements on the page.<br>
     - I think this is helpful to to understand how people might have to receive content.<br>